Part II: Whisper Down the Solar Lane

 16 Same.

 18 Another study showed “a clear decline of air temperatures as a function of distance from the perimeter of the solar farm, with the temperatures approaching the ambient temperature (within 0.3°C), at about 300 m away.”
-(What this translates into is that ⎯ from a distance of over three football fields away from the PV facility ⎯ the daily temperature was still 32.54°F higher than the surrounding area.)
+(What this translates into is that ⎯ from a distance of over three football fields away from the PV facility ⎯ the daily temperature was still .54°F higher than the surrounding area.
+The researchers state specifically, “However, this temperature difference does imply that the array is influencing air temperature downwind of the array.
+The downstream effects of PV arrays should be explored further with additional observations and modeling.”)
 The researchers conclude: analysis of 18 months of data showed that in most days, the solar array was completely cooled at night, and thus, it is ‘unlikely’ that a heat island effect could occur.
 Yet the study’s authors also concede additional field data from larger solar projects are needed to see if the increase in the size of the solar farm would “similarly not affect the temperature of the surroundings.”
 First Solar, the largest manufacturer of solar panels in the U.S., supplied the data for this study.
 Fthenakis, et al., Analysis of the Potential for a Heat Island Effect in Large Solar Farms.
 (2013) https://apps.psc.wi.gov/ERF/ERFview/viewdoc.aspx?docid=404795

 19 https://www.power-technology.com/marketdata/power-plant-profile-red-rock-solar-pv-park-us/#:~:text=Arizona%20Public%20Service%20Co&text=Red%20Rock%20Solar%20PV%20Park%20is%20a%20ground%2Dmounted%20solar,an%20area%20of%20400%20acres.